CountBricks: Cost to Install Whole House Water Filter Guide

 Key Factors Affecting Price

-1. Filter Type and Capacity – Carbon, reverse osmosis, and mixed-media systems all carry different price tags based on the contaminants they remove.
+1. Filter Type and Capacity – Carbon, reverse osmosis, and mixed-media systems vary in cost based on contaminant removal capabilities.

-2. Plumbing Complexity – Older homes with galvanized lines or limited access behind walls require more labor than modern PEX layouts.
+2. Plumbing Complexity – Older homes with galvanized lines require more labor than modern PEX layouts.

-3. Local Water Chemistry – High sediment or iron counts demand additional pre-filters, bumping up material costs.
+3. Local Water Chemistry – High sediment or iron levels necessitate additional pre-filters, increasing material costs.

-4. Permit Requirements – Some municipalities ask for plumbing permits or backflow preventers, adding fees and inspection time.
+4. Permit Requirements – Some areas require plumbing permits or backflow preventers, adding fees and inspection time.

-5. Installation Method – A straightforward basement install differs greatly from tight crawl spaces that need additional man-hours and safety measures.
+5. Installation Method – Basement installs differ from tight crawl spaces, affecting labor hours and safety measures.

 Average Cost Range You Can Expect